topkecleon/telegram-bot-bash/README.md

     - numpad style keyboard: "[ \\"1\\" , \\"2\\" , \\"3\\" ] , [ \\"4\\" , \\"5\\" , \\"6\\" ] , [ \\"7\\" , \\"8\\" , \\"9\\" ] , [ \\"0\\" ]"

 ## Security Considerations
-Running a Telegram Bot means it is conneted to the public and you never know whats send to your Bot.
+Running a Telegram Bot means it is connected to the public and you never know whats send to your Bot.

 Bash scripts in general are not designed to be bullet proof, so consider this Bot as a proof of concept.
-More concret examples of security problems is bash's 'quoting hell' and globbing.
+More concret examples of security problems are bash's 'quoting hell' and globbing.
 [Implications of wrong quoting](https://unix.stackexchange.com/questions/171346/security-implications-of-forgetting-to-quote-a-variable-in-bash-posix-shells)

 Whenever you are processing input from from untrusted sources (messages, files, network) you must be as carefull as possible, e.g. disable globbing (set -f) and quote everthing.